IntrepidPursuits/sherpa/development_principles.md

 ###Transparency

 We reduce the impact of this uncertainty by building continuous feedback into our process.
-Our quality metrics, code review workflow and agile approach are designed to give stakeholders and team members alike a clear view of progress.
+Our quality metrics, code review workflow, and agile approach are designed to give stakeholders and team members alike a clear view of progress.
 It is never too early to communicate risks.

 ###Self Assessment